 Memory foam comes in different levels of hardness.
 The best grade for hip pain is a plush memory foam – a soft foam that allows your hip joint to sink into the mattress, while it also supports your buttocks and lowers back.
 It was designed by NASA to help astronauts absorb the pressure of high G forces.
 Its cell structure responds to body temperature as well as weight, so a hot, painful hip joint will sink into it with the absolute minimum of pressure.

 Modern memory foams can maintain a constant support level from mid 50 degrees to the mid 80s.
 So ambient temperature and body heat do not change the level of support memory foam provide to your body – even when lying on your side.
+Click here to check the best memory foam mattress in 2018.

 Conclusion: Hip Pain at Night